hikkoiri/keycloak-multi-architecture/README.md

 > **Remark #2  (also the 22.04.2020)** - JACKPOT!
 It can be so simple.
 A two-liner makes the deal.
 More informations can be found in the section 'How it works'.

 > **Remark #3  (23.04.2020)** - Just creating a public github repo & dockerhub.
-I will also add a test docker-compose.yml to verify the docker image on my Raspberry Pi.
+I will also add a test docker-compose.yml to test the docker image on my Raspberry Pi.

+> **Remark #4  (also the 23.04.2020)** - Hold on a second.
+Fedora only support armv7 until version tag 29.
+The latest version tag is 33?!
+I guess, they have their reasons.

 ## How it works